eastandwestwind/notes/_posts/2015-07-02-chocolatechip.md

 ---
 layout: post_page
-title: Mrs. Handford's Chocolate Chip Cookies
+title: The Chocolate Chip Cookies of your dreams
 ---

+A recipe passed down to me from my harpsicord teacher in college, Mrs. Handford.

 IMPORTANT: This recipe takes 2 days, mostly just waiting, but oh it is worth it.
 Be sure to set the butter out to soften a couple hours before starting.